bcobb/bcobb.net/_posts/2014-12-08-gratuitous-ruby-counting-item-frequency.markdown

 Anyway, there's not really a point to this post, other than that it can be fun to fart around with Enumerable on a sleety Monday night.

 [@jessitron]: https://twitter.com/jessitron

+[^1]: My friend Ransom pointed out that since `merge` performs a copy of the source Hash, the code I've written has polynomial complexity (traversal &times; merge).
+There's no practical downside to changing it to `merge!` which would avoid the copy.